-As the new year approaches the Alumni Association welcomes new members.
-Join us in welcoming the new alumni board members!
+As the new school year approaches, the Alumni Association welcomes its new Alumni Board members.
+Please join us in thanking them for their service to the community!

 Kevin McQuade ’07Kevin